openstack/nova/doc/source/reference/glossary.rst

         has an empty ("") ``image`` parameter in ``GET /servers/{server_id}`` responses.

+    Cell
+        A cell is a shard or horizontal partition in a nova deployment.
+        A cell mostly consists of a database, queue, and set of compute nodes.
+        All deployments willl have at least one cell (and one "fake" cell).
+        Larger deployments can have many.

+        For more information, refer to :doc:`/admin/cells`.

     Cross-Cell Resize
         A resize (or cold migrate) operation where the source and destination compute hosts are mapped to different cells.
 By default, resize and